ryanfordSLAC/DosiXchange2/README.md

   - Resized scanner view to fill frame
 * Briefcase mode:  outlined class for future upgrade for offline use (not visible)
 * Queries:
-  - Nearest dosimeter query no includes "Active without Dosimeter!" entries
+  - Nearest dosimeter query now includes "Active without Dosimeter!" entries and suppresses inactive ones
   - Replaced nils in this query with "" for text strings.